Lieutenant

 Mine Warfare

-The village of St Eloi, 3 miles south of Ypres, is principally remembered today for its wartime history of underground mine warfare.
+The village of St Eloi, three miles south of Ypres, is principally remembered today for its wartime history of underground mine warfare.
 Within the small confines of the area some 30 mines were detonated by both British and German forces.
 The British exploded six of these at one time (27 March 1916 see the map below).
-On 7th June 1917, the largest - of 95,600 lbs see pic - being exploded by 1st Canadian Tunnelling Company along with 18 other mines to mark the start of the Battle of Messines on 7 June 1917.
-Known as 'cratering the ridge' This particular mine resulted in the capture of St Eloi by the British 41st Division.
-Two of the largest St Eloi craters - both detonated on 27 March 1916 - remain today and straddle the old German lines of 1916-17.
-Both of these are on private land and are used for fishing or swimming.
-A third, smaller, mine also lies nearby.
+On 7th June 1917, the largest - of 95,600 lbs see pic - being exploded by 1st Canadian Tunnelling Company, along with 18 other mines to mark the start of the Battle of Messines on 7 June 1917.
+Known as 'cratering the ridge' Read more here about the mine craters and cratering the ridge https://www.theypressalient.com/home/categories/craters

-The action that lead to his death
+The action that led to his death

 (Linesman Map.
 The map shows the level of mine warfare at St Eloi from 1915 to 1917)